-Farmhouses tastefully adapted to suit modern needs at the Good Kaarma soap farm on Saaremaa Island 🗸 and at the Nami Namaste gournet farm on Muhu Island. 🗸 who the the no sal
+Farmhouses tastefully adapted to suit modern needs at the Good Kaarma soap farm on Saaremaa Island 🗠 and at the Nami Namaste gourmet farm on Muhu Island. 🗸

 At the song festival grounds, it is difficult to see where the row of performers on the stage ends and the audience starts.
-It does not actually matter.